How to Do Market Research Like a Japanese

 Chosa no chikara.
 This site is run by IT Media, an online portal listing questionnaires and surveys within almost every industry category.

 Hakuhodo Institute of Life and Living.
 For the past 28 years, the Hakuhodo Institute has been conducting a long-ongoing survey to assess current and changing consumer values and lifestyles in the Tokyo and Hanshin area.
 They provide summaries of findings by category and clear graphs to show trends in answers received.
-A must-see to get a pulse on Japanese consumer values.
+A must-see to get a pulse on local insights and Japanese consumers.

 Research by industry and segment